winitzki/CocoaJoin/README.md

 Join calculus realizes asynchronous computations through an "abstract chemical machine".
 The chemical machine performs computations by simulating "chemical reactions" between "molecules".
 Molecules are objects labeled by a name (`a`, `b`, `c`, `incr`, `counter` and so on).
 Each molecule carries a _value_ on itself (an integer, a string, an object, etc.).
 In join calculus, this is denoted by `a(123)`, `b("yes")`, etc. Molecules can, of course, carry a tuple of several values, which will be denoted by `a(1,2)` etc.

 The programmer defines the names of allowed molecules and the type of value carried by each molecule (say, `a` carries integer, `b` carries string, etc.).
-The programmer also defines reactions that are allowed between the molecules.
+The programmer also defines all the reactions that can happen to these molecules.
 Each reaction consumes one or more input molecules, then performs some computation using the values carried by the input molecules, and finally can produce some output molecules with some new values.
 The input molecules disappear from the "chemical soup" while the reaction is running, and at the end the new output molecules are injected into the "soup".

-For now, we write reactions using pseudocode with keywords such as `consume`, `inject`, etc. These keywords and the syntax of the pseudocode were chosen only for clarity; they do not exactly correspond to the syntax of any existing implementation of join calculus.

-Reactions start asynchronously and concurrently, whenever the input molecules become available.
+Reactions start asynchronously and concurrently, whenever the required input molecules become available.
 One can imagine that the "soup" is constantly being "stirred", so that molecules move around randomly and eventually meet other molecules to start reactions with them.

+For now, we will write reactions using an easy-to-understand pseudocode with keywords such as `consume`, `inject`, etc. These keywords and the syntax of the pseudocode were chosen only for clarity; they do not exactly correspond to the syntax of any existing implementation of join calculus.

-For example, suppose we define a reaction like this,
+For example, suppose we define a single reaction like this,

 	consume a(x) & b(y) => print x; print y; inject b(x+y)

-and then inject 5 copies of the molecule `a` and 3 copies of the molecule `b`, each with some random values:
+and let's suppose that no other reactions can consume `a` or `b`.
+Having defined this reaction, we can inject 5 copies of the molecule `a` and 3 copies of the molecule `b`, each with some random values, for example:

 	inject a(10), a(2), a(4), a(21), a(156);
 	inject b(1), b(1), b(1);

-Now the "chemical soup" contains the following molecules,
+Now the "chemical soup" contains the following molecules:

 	a(10), a(2), a(4), a(21), a(156), b(1), b(1), b(1)

-Then the chemical machine can start up to three concurrent reactions between some (randomly chosen) copies of `a` and `b`.
-Reactions will be scheduled to run concurrently, in random order, on some (unspecified number of) background threads.
+At this point, the chemical machine could start up to three concurrent reactions between some (randomly chosen) pairs of `a` and `b`.
+Reactions are scheduled to run in random order, using some (unspecified number of) concurrent threads.
 The order in which molecules were injected does not directly affect the order in which reactions are started, and does not determine which of the molecules will be consumed first.
-A possible behavior of the machine is that two reactions are started at once, the machine prints
+All these choices are up to the implementation of the "chemical machine" runtime.
+So, for example, a possible behavior of the "chemical machine" is that _two_ concurrent reactions are started, the machine prints

 	21 1
 	2 1